 The newly transferred operating system should now work with the cloud server.
-However, depending on your old network setting you may need to log in through the Web Console to fix any issues before the system will connect normally.
-Go to your UpCloud Control Panel then select the Console -tab under your Server settings and click Open the console connection.
+However, depending on your old network setting you may need to use the Web Console log into the server and fix any issues before the system will connect normally.
+Go to your UpCloud control panel, open the Console tab under your Server settings, and click Open the console connection.

-Now, log in normally with the user credentials for the imported VMware host as you would have before transferring the server to the cloud.
+Now, log in with the credentials for the imported VMware host as you did before transferring the server to the cloud.
 Once in, check the network settings with the following command.

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00 inet 127.0.0.1/8 scope host lo valid_lft forever preferred_lft forever inet6 ::1/128 scope host valid_lft forever preferred_lft forever 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000 link/ether 6e:d7:1b:bf:18:29 brd ff:ff:ff:ff:ff:ff inet 126.96.36.199/22 brd 188.8.131.52 scope global eth0 valid_lft forever preferred_lft forever inet6 fe80::6cd7:1bff:febf:1829/64 scope link valid_lft forever preferred_lft forever 3: eth1: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000 link/ether 6e:d7:1b:bf:e6:f2 brd ff:ff:ff:ff:ff:ff 4: eth2: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000 link/ether 6e:d7:1b:bf:61:a8 brd ff:ff:ff:ff:ff:ff